 6.31.1 Applicability to language

+The vulnerability documented in ISO/IEC 24772-1:2024 6.31 is applicable to C.

-It is as easy to write structured programs in C as it is not to.
+It is as easy to write structured programs in C as it is to write unstructured code.
 C contains the goto and longjmp statements, which can create unstructured code.
 C also has continue, break, and return that can create complicated control flow when used in an undisciplined manner.
 Unstructured {spaghetti} code can be more difficult for C static analyzers to analyze and is sometimes used on purpose to obfuscate the functionality of software.
 Code that has been modified multiple times by an assortment of programmers to add or remove functionality or to fix problems can be prone to become unstructured.

-Because unstructured code in C can cause problems for analyzers (both automated and human), problems with the code may not be detected as readily or at all as would be the case if the software was written in a structured manner.
+Because unstructured code in C can cause problems for analyzers (both automated and human), problems with the code might not be detected as readily or at all as would be the case if the software was written in a structured manner.

 IEC 61508 [[5] highly recommends the use of no more than one return statement in a function.
 At times, this guidance can have the opposite effect, such as in the case of an if check of parameters at the start of a function that requires the remainder of the function to be encased in the if statement in order to reach the single exit point.
 If, for example, the use of multiple exit points can arguably make a piece of code clearer, then they should be used.
 However, the code should be able to withstand a critique that a restructuring of the code would have made the need for multiple exit points unnecessary.

-6.31.2 Guidance to language users
+6.31.2 Avoidance mechanisms for language users

+To avoid the vulnerability or mitigate its ill effects C software developers can:

-Follow the guidance contained in ISO/IEC TR 24772-1:2019 clause 6.31.5.
+Apply the avoidance mechanisms contained in ISO/IEC 24772-1:2024 6.31.5.

 Write clear and concise structured code to make code as understandable as possible.